carbon-language/carbon-lang/docs/project/principles/principle-generics.md

 - Clearer and earlier error reporting.
 - Encapsulation of logic (with a template, the implementation is part of the interface).
-- Enable simple user control of whether to use dynamic dispatch or specialization.
+- Enable simple user control of whether to use dynamic or static dispatch.
-- Provide generally better code generation (both code size and speed) in all cases.
+- Provide better code generation (both code size and speed) in all cases.

 **Semantics:** A generic function will take some "generic arguments", which will